nguyensjsu/sp21-172-team-d/Journals/George/George.md

 * Challenges:
-	* Time has been a little of a challenge since at this point of the semester our classes are  giving a lot of assignments and finding time to do all has been hard.
+	* Time has been a little of a challenge